Scientific-Computing-in-Matlab/Module-0-Matlab-Basics/docs/ElementaryMatlab.md

 ### Assignments

-The Assignment called 'Elementary Matlab' on the Matlab Grader Site has exercises for this module.
+The Assignment called [Elementary Matlab](https://grader.mathworks.com/courses/95582-scientific-computing-in-matlab-matlab-basics-spring-2023/assignments/258027-elementary-matlab) on the Matlab Grader Site has exercises for this module.